solarwinds/solarwinds-apm-ruby/test/run_tests/smoke_test/README.md

 #smoketest

-Quickly smoke test the appoptics_apm gem uploaded to package cloud.
+Quickly smoke test the solarwinds_apm gem uploaded to package cloud.
 There should be:

 - a reporter init message indicating a working connection
 - 5 traces in https://my-stg.appoptics.com/